kbase/kb_sdk/doc/tutorial/edit_module.md

 ...
 ```

 These options will generate UI form elements in the narrative that allow the user to input data into your app.
-We leave out `workspace_name` parameter because it will automatically be provided by the system, not the user, so we don't need a form element for it.
+We leave out the `workspace_name` parameter because it will automatically be provided by the system, not the user, so we don't need a form element for it.

 Each parameter object has a number of options.